A hidden symmetry of conformally invariant Lagrangians: Non-metric formulation of classical field theories

-Recall that the space of smooth sections $\Gamma(V(M))$ of some vector bundle $V(M)$ admits a natural $\mathcal{E}$ topology \cite{laszlo2004}: without any further assumptions it is meaningful to define convergence of a sequence $(\varphi_{n})_{n\in\N}$ in $\Gamma(V(M))$ to a limit $\varphi$ in $\Gamma(V(M))$ with requiring that the field $(\varphi-\varphi_{n})_{n\in\N}$ and all of its derivatives uniformly converge to zero on any compact region of $M$.
-Whenever the manifold $M$ is compact, or a fixed compact region $K\subset M$ is considered, the $\mathcal{E}$ topology naturally gives rise to a norm equivalence class on the fields over the pertinent region \cite{laszlo2004}.
-Because of this, ordinary (Fr\'echet) derivatives of functions of such local fields can be naturally defined without any further mathematical structures.
+Recall that the space of smooth sections $\Gamma(V(M))$ of some vector bundle $V(M)$ admits a natural $\mathcal{E}$ test function topology \cite{laszlo2004}: without any further assumption it is meaningful to define convergence of a sequence $(\varphi_{k})_{k\in\N}$ in $\Gamma(V(M))$ to a limit $\varphi$ in $\Gamma(V(M))$ with requiring that the field $(\varphi-\varphi_{k})_{k\in\N}$ and all of its gradients uniformly converge to zero on any compact region of $M$.\footnote{A pointwise change of the norms and covariant derivation operators acting on $\Gamma(V(M))$, used for the definition of such convergence notion, form a norm equivalence class in each point of $M$, as e.g.\ summarized in \cite{laszlo2013}~Appendix~A~Lemma~3.
+Because of that pointwise norm equivalence, the $\mathcal{E}$ convergence notion does not depend on the particular choice of these auxiliary mathematical objects.} Whenever the manifold $M$ is compact, or a fixed compact region $K\subset M$ is considered, the $\mathcal{E}$ topology naturally gives rise to a norm equivalence class on the fields over the pertinent region \cite{laszlo2004,laszlo2013}.
+Because of that, ordinary (Fr\'echet) derivatives of functionals of such local fields can be naturally defined without further mathematical assumptions.

 As usual in the differential geometry literature \cite{wald1984}, a covariant derivation on a vector bundle $V(M)$ may be uniquely extended to all the tensor powers of $V(M)$ and its dual bundle $V^{*}(M)$ by requiring Leibniz rule over tensor product, commutativity with tensor contraction, and correspondence to the exterior derivation over the scalar line bundle $M\times\R$.
-Similarly, given two different vector bundles along with covariant derivation on each, then they naturally give rise to a joint covariant derivation, which uniquely extends to all tensor powers of the pertinent vector bundles and their duals, by requiring the very same properties.
+Similarly, given two different vector bundles over $M$ along with covariant derivation on each, then they naturally give rise to a joint covariant derivation, which uniquely extends to all tensor powers of the pertinent vector bundles and their duals, by requiring analogous properties.